meteoinfo/MeteoInfoDoc/_build/html/_sources/docs/introduction.txt

 The current version of MeteoInfo, along with other information about the application, may always be found at http://www.meteothinker.com

-Installing MeteoInfo/MeteoInfoLab
+Installing MeteoInfoMap/MeteoInfoLab
 ==============================================

 There is no specified installation file, just unzip the downloaded MeteoInfo file.
 The complete MeteoInfo Java "Generic" package should, after uncompression, include the following items:

-- MeteoInfo launcher in a shell command files called "meteoinfo.sh" and "milab.sh" for MAC OS, Linux, Unix system.
+- MeteoInfo launcher in a shell command files called "mimap.sh" and "milab.sh" for MAC OS, Linux, Unix system.
-- MeteoInfo launcher in a batch command files called "meteoinfo.bat" and "milab.bat" for Windows system.
+- MeteoInfo launcher in a batch command files called "mimap.bat" and "milab.bat" for Windows system.
-- MeteoInfo executable files called "JMeteoInfo.exe" and "MeteoInfoLab.exe" for Windows system.
+- MeteoInfo executable files called "MeteoInfoMap.exe" and "MeteoInfoLab.exe" for Windows system.
-- MeteoInfo jar files called "MeteoInfo.jar" and "MeteoInfoLab.jar".
+- MeteoInfo jar files called "MeteoInfoMap.jar" and "MeteoInfoLab.jar".
 - Default MeteoInfo project file called "default.mip".
 - Configure file called "config.xml" for MeteoInfo and "milconfig.xml" for MeteoInfoLab.
 - Splash file called "splash.png' for MeteoInfo and "splash_mil.png" for MeteoInfoLab.